Late Ming peasant rebellions: Fall of Li Zicheng

 In 1644, Li Zicheng declared the formation of the Shun dynasty.
 In Beijing, Chongzhen made a last-ditch effort to raise an army from the civilian population and sent them out against Li.
 More than half the army deserted before they were 100 li away from Beijing.
 Li advanced on the Ming capital in two directions, taking Taiyuan, Datong, and Changping in the process.

 On 24 April, one of Chongzhen's eunuchs ordered the gates to be opened for the rebels, but the guards refused.
 The defense shot off their cannons in a large show of force, but they had no ammunition.
 When the rebels realized that only powder was being fired, they attacked in force and took the city gates in a brief struggle.
 The Chongzhen Emperor ordered the imperial family to commit suicide.
 Before hanging himself, Chongzhen cut off the arm of one of the princesses who could not bring themselves to suicide.
 She was still alive the next day when the rebels found her.

 Li Zicheng's victory was short-lived.
-The next month the northern general Wu Sangui defected to the Qing dynasty, and together they defeated Li at the Battle of Shanhai Pass.
+The next month the northern general Wu Sangui defected to the Qing Dynasty.
+It was said when Li Yan asked Liu Zongmin to stop punishing those who voiced complaints about rebel misconduct, Liu rejected the request and countered by accusing Li Yan of persistently criticizing fellow rebel leaders, including Li Zicheng.
+Upon hearing from Li Mou that Wu Sangui was still undecided about the Manchus, Li Yan suggested dispatching Wu's father, Wu Xiang, and his concubine Chen Yuanyuan to sway him, but Niu Jinxing rejected the plan, arguing that Wu was already determined to crush the rebels and that Li Yan's motive was simply to expel Liu's forces from the city.
+As popular backing for the rebels eroded, Niu Jinxing and Li Zicheng faulted Li Yan for having no viable strategy of his own, with Niu persuading Li Zicheng that Li Yan was blaming him for the dwindling support—at which point Li Zicheng first resolved that Li Yan had to be killed.
+Later, the combined forces of Wu Sangui and the Qing defeated Li's army at the Battle of Shanhai Pass.
 Li's Shun dynasty was dismantled the following year, with Li disappearing in the chaos.